mzur/kirby-calendar-plugin/README.md

 ## Installation

-1. Clone this repository to `site/plugins/`.
+1. [Download](https://github.com/mzur/kirby-calendar-plugin/archive/refs/heads/master.zip) this repository and extract the directory to `site/plugins/`.

 2. Make sure you have the language support of Kirby activated (even, if you only want to support one language).